sparkerrecipes/sparkerrecipes.github.io/_recipes/salmon-with-basil-sauce-and-tomato-salad.md

 0. Prep the tomato salad by tossing all ingredients together.
 0. Preheat the oven to 425 degrees.
 Mix the spices in a small bowl and stir in the olive oil.
 Coat the salmon with the spice paste.
 0. Bake on a parchment-lined baking sheet for 9-12 minutes, or until 125-130 degrees in the thickest part.
 (It’s all personal preference, but this is the doneness that we like best – it’s a medium-done salmon.)
 0. Plate the salmon over the rice, serve with salad, and spoon the sauce over the top.
-Season with salt and pepp.
+Season with salt and pepper.
 Mwah!